 Want to Advance Your Career?
 How to Ask For More Responsibility At Work

-Too many people sit at their laptops doing their minimal best while begrudging their boss, organization, and current job, hoping that something better will come along.
+Too many people sit at their desks doing their minimal best, while begrudging their boss, organization and current job, hoping that something better will come along.
 Or people do good work and think that someday someone will notice and they’ll get the role and recognition they deserve.

 If you want to advance your career, you must know how to ask for more responsibility at work.

 You may be rolling your eyes thinking, “More?
 I can’t do more.
 I already work evenings and weekends.
 I sleep with my phone and haven’t taken a vacation in two years, and you want me to do more?!?!?”
-Actually, I want you to stop sleeping with your phone and take a staycation.
+Actually I want you to stop sleeping with your phone and take a vacation.
 But that’s a post for a different day.

 Before starting Candid Culture, I ran an operations unit for a career college.
 Four years into my tenure with the company, one of my peers left, and his role wasn’t refilled.
 I felt his department was important to our organization’s success, so I offered to run it, in addition to my already big job.